 Once you find a buyer, find what criteria they are looking for.

 - Rents for $700-900

 - Rehab needed: $0-20k

 The buyer can be you or it can be someone else.
 A great place to start finding a buyer in your city would be local real estate meetups.
 The most important part of this step is discovering the buyer’s exact criteria so you can find exactly what to look for.

 2. 🔥 Identify houses.

-Drive around in your car looking for houses that match the buyer’s criteria.
+Use the driving for dollars app while cruising around in your car to look for houses that match the buyer's criteria.

 - Find 100 of these houses